openstack/openstack-ansible-os_aodh/doc/source/configure-aodh.rst

 These services communicate by using the OpenStack messaging bus.
 Only the API server has access to the data store.

-Run the ``os-aodh-install.yml`` playbook.
-If deploying a new OpenStack (instead of only Aodh), run ``setup-openstack.yml``.
-The Aodh playbooks run as part of this playbook.
+To install aodh on an existing OpenStack-Ansible environment, run the ``os-aodh-install.yml`` playbook.